lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 {{% codepen 500 BerGxj %}}

-The default P5 patch utilizes this color scheme by setting the `background(220)` line inside of the draw() function. the results are a slightly off-white acnvas by default.
+The default P5 patch utilizes this color scheme by setting the `background(220)` line inside of the draw() function. the results are a slightly off-white canvas by default.

 We can also control the transparency value of a color by adding in an **alpha value**.
 For RGB colors, the alpha is represented as a number between 0 (completely transparent) and 255 (fully opaque) and passed in as a fourth, optional argument to `fill()` or `color()`.
 For transparent grayscale colors, we can add the alpha value as the second argument.
 The code below demonstrates how transparent colors can be used in a project for realtime color blending: